oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.26 Prohibited Document Category Name <a id='prohibited-document-category-name'></a>

 It MUST be tested that the document category is not equal to the (case insensitive) name (without the prefix `csaf_`) or value of any other profile than "CSAF Base".
-Any occurrences of dash, whitespace, and underscore characters are removed from the values on both sides before the match.
+Any occurrences of dash, white space, and underscore characters are removed from the values on both sides before the match.
 Also the value MUST NOT start with the reserved prefix `csaf_` except if the value is `csaf_base`.